RobertEdwardes/Racial_Block_Voting/README.md

 ##  Vote Dilution Analysis Methods

 ### Homogeneous Precinct
+Method to estimat voting behavior by race/ethnicity is to compare voting patterns in “homogeneous precincts” – that is, election precincts that are composed of a single racial/ethnic group.

 ### Ecological Regression
+Method to estimate the voting patterns by race/ethnicity can be produced even when there are no homogeneous precincts.

 ##### Why Not Ecological Inference
 Part of upcoming wiki